uchicago-cs/cmsc22000/website/hw/hw5.rst

    note we won’t be grading you on the number of tests your write, but on how much coverage they provide.

-   Note: Remember that, in Lab 2, you had the option of moving these functions to ``segment.c``, or to keep them in ``point.c`` (and exposing them through ``point.h``).
+   Note: Remember that, in Homework #2, you had the option of moving these functions to ``segment.c``, or to keep them in ``point.c`` (and exposing them through ``point.h``).
 In the code we’ve provided, ``on_segment`` has been moved to the segment module, and